rkfg/regolancer/README.md

 - saving successful rebalance parameters into a CSV file for further profit analysis with any external tools

+# Installation

+You need to have Go SDK installed, then simply run `go install github.com/rkfg/regolancer@latest` and by default it will download, compile and build the binary in `~/go/bin/regolancer`.
+To crosscompile for other platforms use `GOARCH` and `GOOS` env vars to choose the target architecture and OS.
+For RPi run it as `GOARCH=arm64 go install github.com/rkfg/regolancer@latest` if you run a 64 bit system (and you should!).
+You'll find the binaries in `~/go/bin/linux_arm64`.
+For 32 bit use `GOARCH=arm`, the binary will be located in `~/go/bin/linux_arm`.

 # Parameters

 ```